What's the difference between Investment Funds and term deposits?

 • What funds can I invest in?

-Simplicity has ten investment fund options outside of our KiwiSaver scheme.
-In addition to our four diversified investment funds - Conservative, Balanced, Growth and High Growth funds (0.25% p.a., or $2.50 for every $1000 invested), we have six ...
+Simplicity has eleven investment fund options outside of our KiwiSaver scheme.
+In addition to our four diversified investment funds - Conservative, Balanced, Growth and High Growth funds, we have one thematic fund - Homes and Income Fund ( all charge ...

 • How long do deposits take to appear in my account?